ciniki/marketing/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The Marketing module stores information about events the business will be associated with.
+The Marketing module stores information about events the tenant will be associated with.

 License